frostschutz/uberspace7-mail/index.md

 ----

-##### ACCESS
+#### ACCESS

-[Accessing your Mails](https://manual.uberspace.de/mail-access.html) is unaffected, so only `$MAILBOX@$DOMAIN` works.
+[Accessing your Mails](https://manual.uberspace.de/mail-access.html) is unaffected, so only `$MAILBOX@$DOMAIN` works as username to the POP/IMAP/SMTP-.
 This makes it inferior to Uberspace 6 namespaces, which are no longer available under Uberspace 7.

 - `isabell@obelisk.tld` is still Isabell's mailbox, even if you mapped it to Rosetta.

-`$DOMAIN` must have a [MX record](https://en.wikipedia.org/wiki/MX_record) like `MX -> philae.uberspace.de` (your host name).
+`$DOMAIN` must have an [MX record](https://en.wikipedia.org/wiki/MX_record) like `MX -> philae.uberspace.de` (your host name).
 Furthermore, it must be the primary MX record for this domain.
 This can be a problem when migrating mail servers.
 Changing the MX record makes your mailbox inaccessible, while mails are still delivered to it for another 24-48 hours.

 - Instead of `isabell@yourdomain.tld`, use `isabell@isabell.philae.uberspace.de` (your internal Uberspace 7 maildomain) when accessing the mailbox.